We know employee performance management can be challenging, particularly in a medical practice.

 Patient satisfaction is one of the top priorities for every medical practice.
-But how do you ensure your employees are always held accountable to patients and deliver the highest quality patient experience?
+But how do you ensure your employees are always held accountable to patients?
+How do you guarantee they’re delivering the highest quality patient experience?

 Employee performance data keeps employees honest.
-It identifies your strengths and areas in need of improvement.
+It identifies their strengths and areas in need of improvement.

-- “Since February, we have received 12 different patient complaints.
+- “Since February, we’ve received 12 different patient complaints regarding your behavior.
 Here are their detailed comments…”

-- There’s more data to support the need for the employee to improve.
-It’s also important to be as specific as possible and provide a timeframe.
+The first scenario presents one instance of one person’s subjective observation.
+The second scenario, however, presents data from several sources to support the need for the employee to improve.
+It’s also highly specific and provides a timeframe.

-Below are some actual comments from patients regarding a front desk staff member from one of our clients.
+Below are actual comments from patients, collected via rater8 patient satisfaction surveys, regarding a rater8 client’s front desk staff member.

-If this employee, after coaching and mentoring by her manager, does not change her attitude toward patients, then you have a full audit trail supporting terminating her employment.
+If this employee, after undergoing coaching and mentoring from their manager, does not change their demeanor toward patients, then you have a full audit trail supporting termination of their employment.

 For example, for front desk staff, values and behavioral expectations might look like this:

-Behaviors: Promptly addresses patients without delay; processes patients check-in/out quickly
+- Behaviors: Promptly addresses patients without delay; processes patient check-in/out quickly

-By outlining the values and expected behaviors, you can then measure staff performance against specific criteria.
+Outlining values and expected behaviors will allow you to then measure staff performance against specific, pre-determined criteria.

 rater8’s performance management module is unique in that it asks patients to rate and provide feedback for specific staff members.
 This process is fully automated via an interface with your practice management system.

-Additionally, within the rater8 ecosystem, we offer benchmarking that allows you to easily compare one employee to another.
+Additionally, within the rater8 ecosystem, we offer benchmarking that allows you to easily compare the performance of one employee to another.

-Employee performance data can be leveraged to more effectively improve operations and help ensure you’re always delivering the highest level of patient care possible.
+Employee performance management, particularly in healthcare, can be a slippery slope.
+Leveraging performance data is the most effective way to improve operations and help ensure you’re always delivering the highest level of patient care possible.